FAFSA – Free Application for Federal Student Aid

 The California Student Aid Commission (CSAC) maintains the California Dream Act Application and application process.
 For more information regarding the California Dream Act and the CADAA, visit the CSAC Dream Act information page.

 The California Student Aid Commission has strict security and confidentiality policies and procedures in place to protect the integrity and confidentiality of student records.The California Student Aid Commission has not now, or in the past, shared any information which would indicate a student’s immigration status, either documented or undocumented.
 The California Student Aid Commission also adheres to the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99), a Federal law that protects the privacy of student education records.

-CADAA tutorial is available by clicking on the appropriate link under FAFSA & CADAA Tutorials.
+CADAA tutorial is available by clicking on the appropriate link under the tutorial list on the left side bar of this page.
 This tutorial provides a detailed description of items included on the application.